Money Management Methods - Stock Index Money Management Methods

 3 Lots equals € three per 1 pip move ($3.6)

-If the trader opens 3 Lot and 1 point move is equal to € 3 which is equal to $3.6, then the trader would calculate the points where to place a stop on their trade such as shown & displayed below:
+If the trader opens 3 Lot and 1 point move is equal to € 3 which is equal to $3.6, then the trader would calculate the points where to place and set a stop on their trade such as shown & displayed below:

-$1,000/$3.6 (€ 3 is equal to $3.6) equals 277 points
+$1,000/$3.6 (€ 3 is equivalent to $3.6) equals 277 points

 One would set their stop 277 pips away